bovkun/knowledgebase/README.md

 + Chapter 1 – Feed Development Guidelines Overview of the key aspects to consider before submitting your feed to LuxuryRealEstate.com.
 + Chapter 2 – Element Dictionary XML elements that are included within LuxuryRealEstate.com's data cycle.
-+ Chapter 3 – XML Feed Specification Template XML Template.
-+ Chapter 4 – Sample XML Feed Specification How a complete XML Listing Feed should look.
++ Chapter 3 – Sample XML Feed Specification How a complete XML Listing Feed should look.

 CHAPTER 1: Feed development guidelines
 --------------------------------------